Painting Care Guide

 Border & Framing Information

-- All rolled artworks include a 5cm white border around the painting to allow for flexible framing options.
+- All rolled artworks include a 5cm white border around the painting to allow for flexible stretching options.

-- If you require a larger border (e.g. for stretching a larger frame or custom wrap), please contact us immediately after placing your order.
-We’re happy to accommodate where possible, but additional space must be requested before the painting process begins.
+- If you require a larger border (for a specific frame profile or oversized wrap), please contact us after placing your order.
+Additional space can often be accommodated if requested before the painting process begins.

 Unpacking & Handling

-- All paintings are dried and sealed before packaging and shipped rolled in a protective plastic layer and cardboard tube.
+- Each painting is fully dried, sealed, and shipped rolled in a protective inner layer and sturdy cardboard tube.

-- Always handle your artwork with clean, dry hands and place it on a clean, smooth surface during unrolling.
+- Always handle your artwork with clean, dry hands and place it on a clean, smooth surface when unrolling.

-- Do not leave your painting rolled up for extended periods of time, especially in warm or humid environments, as this can create pressure or condensation that may disturb the surface texture.
-We recommend unwrapping your artwork within 24–48 hours of delivery.
+- Do not leave your painting rolled up for extended periods of time, especially in warm or humid environments, as pressure and condensation can disturb the surface.
+We recommend unwrapping your artwork within 24-48 hours of delivery.

 Storage Before Framing